 - Security: Enhanced protocols for safer data transmission.

-- Global Adoption: Increasingly becoming the standard worldwide.
+- Global Adoption: Increasingly embraced by organizations worldwide.

 Frequently Asked Questions about IPv6

-Upgrading to IPv6 can be expensive due to infrastructure changes, but the long-term benefits of scalability and security often outweigh the initial costs.
+Transitioning can be costly due to infrastructure upgrades and training.
+However, the long-term benefits of scalability and efficiency often outweigh the initial investment.